-- 1. The Senate is comprised of two voting representative(s) of each Country.
-Said representative(s) must have each attended at least 20 events. - 2.
-A quorum is met when two-thirds of the Countries eligible to vote send at least one Senator to the Senate meeting. - 3.
-The Senate shall be responsible for the creation and review of all game rules.
-All rule proposals shall be voted upon by the Senate and require a simple majority to pass.
-Rules passed by both Senate and Board shall go into effect the following June 30th or December 31st whichever comes first; unless the rule governs safety at which point the rule will go into effect immediately. - 4.
-The Senate may override a Board veto on rule proposals with a three-fourths majority. - 5.
+- 4. The Senate may override a Board veto on rule proposals with a three-fourths majority. - 5.
 The Senate may review petitioners for Knight of the Realm and provide comments to the Council. - 6.
-The Senate is chaired by the Magistrate, if the Magistrate is unavailable he may appoint another as Chair.
+The Senate is chaired by the Magistrate, if the Magistrate is unavailable they may appoint another as Chair.
 The Chair may only vote in instances of a tie. - 7.
 Any Senator may call an emergency meeting of the Senate in cases where the Magistrate cannot or should not Chair. - 8.
 No rules proposal may be voted on the same day as it is presented to Senate.